slcs-jsc/jurassic/docs/manual/retrieval_theory.md

 lookup tables.

 For retrieval applications, the forward model must be differentiable with respect to the state vector.
-JURASSIC therefore provides analytic or semi-analytic **Jacobians** (also referred to as weighting functions or kernels).
+JURASSIC therefore provides numerically evaluated **Jacobians** (also referred to as weighting functions or kernels) that are computed consistently with the forward model.

 ---